eclipse-tractusx/tractus-x-umbrella/docs/concept/solution-design-cloud-ready-infrastructure-automation.md

 - Infra (Vault, ArgoCD): CATENA-X e.V.
 - Chart Owners: Umbrella maintainers
-- Lead: Felix Gerbig
+- Lead: TAP7.1 Lead
-- Umbrella Lead: Evelyn Gurschler (resp. her replacement, if any) possibly Mikkel Garcia (https://github.com/mgarciaLKS)
+- Umbrella Lead
 - Product teams
   - For potential changes to helm charts
   - Regarding vault secret management.
 Some teams use the vault for more than pure secrets, so if this requires changes to deployment setups, this needs to be communicated.